draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

   default_role = "oidc"
 }
 {{< / highlight >}}

+Switch to the root user before applying the configuration.

 This will save some typing on both the web UI and the CLI.
 To log in via the CLI, omit the role key to use the default role: